kandinskylab/kvae/README.md

 ### KVAE inference

-To run a 2d models on some dataset to calculate metrics, you can use the script:
+To run an image model on some dataset to calculate metrics, you can use the script:
 ```sh
 PYTHONPATH=. python scripts/inference_2d_kvae.py --dataset_folder ./assets/images/ --model KVAE_1.0
 ```

-To run a 3d models:
+To run video models:
 ```sh
 PYTHONPATH=. python scripts/inference_3d_kvae.py --dataset_folder ./assets/test1/ --model KVAE_2.0-t4s8
 ```

 If you want to save the reconstructions, then set the parameter  `--saving_folder` with the folder to save `./your_path/`.
-Please note that this will affect the running time, especially of the 3d model, even though saving works asynchronously with the rest of the components.
+Please note that this will affect the running time, especially of the video model, even though saving works asynchronously with the rest of the components.

 More detailed example of work with models is presented in [`inference_examples.ipynb`](scripts/inference_examples.ipynb)